FranklinBF/nav_in_flatland/README.md

    3. **start fake localization**: which will provide static tf map_to_odom, in order to have localization of the robot.
    4. **start task generator node**: which provide task generation service for rviz_plugin(Generate Task)
    5. **start plan manager node**: provide manager for robot state estimation, mapping,  global planner and local planner,  which is the key for navigation framework.
+   6. **train_mode**:
+   if true, the simulator(flatland) will provide a *step_world service* and the simulator will update its simulation when he receives a *step_world service request*.

+   if true, the plan manager will generate subgoal topic always as goal(global goal) topic.

 ##### [Quick start] test with DRL training
 ###### In one terminnal